muguira-james/envtest/README.md

 If you use docker build and then "rip" the image apart you could find the environment variables exposed.
 But, what we want is to use docker-compose and pass these through to the application.

+# How to setup docker-compose

+We eventually want to build this system with a CI/CD pipeline, like Jenkins or Earthly or Spinaker.
+We do not want to depend on external scripts to magically fix IPs or anything else.

+Eventially we'll run this system under NOMAD and Kubernetes, so we want our solution to depend only on docker and its configuration.
+For example both NOMAD and the kubernetes ecosystems automatically translate docker-compose configuration files into helm charts (i.e. their internal configuration).

 This is the compose file.

 ~~~